SenseiTuna/tuna-girgin-portfolio/README.md

 ## Overview

-This site presents selected projects, technical skills, education, work experience, contact links, and a downloadable CV in a responsive single-page experience.
+This portfolio presents selected projects, technical skills, education, work experience, contact links, and a downloadable CV in a responsive single-page experience.

 ## Features